Analysis: Alysha Clark is leaving Seattle for D.C. So what’s next for the Storm in free agency?

 Both players earned $68,000 last season and Whitcomb, a 32-year-old three-point specialist, could possibly double her salary this season.

-The Storm will likely need to lean on 2020 WNBA Draft first-round pick Kitija Laksa, who remained at home in Latvia last season, and this year’s first-round pick to become immediate contributors off the bench.
+The Storm will likely need to lean on 2020 WNBA draft first-round pick Kitija Laksa, who remained at home in Latvia last season, and this year’s first-round pick to become immediate contributors off the bench.

-Seattle picks 11th in the WNBA draft, which still does not yet have a finalized date, and is being linked to Arkansas guard Chelsea Dungee, Oregon forward Erin Boley, Syracuse point guar Tianna Mangakahia and Texas A&M forward N’dea Jones.
+Seattle picks 11th in the WNBA draft, which still does not yet have a finalized date, and is being linked to Arkansas guard Chelsea Dungee, Oregon forward Erin Boley, Syracuse point guard Tiana Mangakahia and Texas A&M forward N’dea Jones.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.